-Our favorite time in Napa Valley is in early Spring during the middle of the week; everything is green, bud break has already occurred, the grapes are leafing out, the summer crowds have not yet hit, and as a result there is less traffic and the weather is usually decent.
-It doesn’t get much better in the valley than driving the Silverado Trail during warm early Spring days.
-Parts of late Fall after the harvest can also be a good time to visit as it is less crowded than summer and there are less time constraints on the wineries.
-Winter sees rain, the amounts can vary quite a bit from year to year and there are usually some periods of decent weather with temperatures in the low 60’s during the day.
+Our favorite time in Napa Valley is in early spring during the middle of the week; everything is green, bud break has already occurred, the grapes are leafing out, the summer crowds have not yet hit, and as a result there is less traffic and the weather is usually decent.
+It doesn’t get much better in the valley than driving the Silverado Trail during warm early spring days.
+Parts of late fall after the harvest can also be a good time to visit as it is less crowded than summer and there are less time constraints on the wineries.
+Winter sees rain, the amounts can vary quite a bit from year to year and there are usually some periods of decent weather with temperatures in the low 60s during the day.
+And often the vineyards are a patchwork quilt of colors.

 Harvest itself is a fun and vibrant time to be in the valley (especially if you are in the industry).
-There is an air of excitement in the Napa area that you can only have during harvest time; loaded trucks with bins of grapes are flying down the roads to winery facilities, barrels and tanks are constantly moving around, walk into a wine lab and smell the unmistakable odor of yeast, enology & viticulture consultants find that their cell phones are invariably an extension of their head, and around the wineries, you can smell the awesome sweet smell of grapes and fermenting juice.
+There is an air of excitement in Napa Valley that you can only have during harvest time; loaded trucks are transporting bins of grapes to wineries, barrels and tanks are constantly moving around, walk into a wine lab and smell the unmistakable odor of yeast, enology & viticulture consultants find that their cell phones are invariably an extension of their head, and around the wineries, you can smell the sweet smell of grapes and fermenting juice.

 Tasting

-Tasting in the Napa Valley really varies in price because often there are multiple options.
-Most large wineries charge admission for their tours and or tastes and generally range from $20 to $100+ per person.
+Tasting in Napa Valley varies in price because there are a diversity of experiences offered.
+Most large wineries charge admission for their tours and or tastes which generally range from $40 to $100+ per person.
 In our opinion, research Napa wineries ahead of time & also make several appointments at the non touristy Napa wineries.
 This gets you off the “beaten path” & provides a more personal feel to your tasting.

-- General Wine Tasting (often $20-50 per person – 3-5 wines tasted) – appointments may or may not be required.
-A Wine glass is sometimes included – but somewhat rare.
+- General Wine Tasting (often $40-$75 per person – 3-5 wines tasted) – appointments may or may not be required.

-- Reserve Room Tasting (contain wines made in lower quantities, higher priced and are more valued – a wine glass sometimes included)
+- Reserve Room Tasting features wines made in lower quantities, higher priced and are generally considered the best of their production

 - Tour combined with tasting (typical tours by themselves often run 60-90 minutes)